The Cosmological Constant Problem and Quantum Spacetime Reference Frame

-Here the notion of metric is in general non-trivial in the situation that the measuring of spacetime coordinates is by operationally using the physical fields as rulers and clock.
-Since a realistic geometric measurement by the free fields in general does not necessarily match the geometry expected beyond the laboratory.
-For example, a ruler or clock elsewhere measured by a field $X_{\mu}$ or $X_{0}$ requires certain technique to compare or synchronize to the laboratory ruler $x_{a}$ or clock $x_{0}$, regardless the laboratory rulers and clock are realistic or extrapolative or complete imaginary in our mind.
-In a mathematical definition, a vierbein is given by a comparison between the physical coordinates $X_{\mu}$ and the extrapolated absolute laboratory wall frame $x_{a}$, $e_{a}^{\mu}\equiv\partial X_{\mu}/\partial x_{a}$, a metric having dimension $[\mathrm{mass}]^{0}$ is defined by
+Here the notion of metric is in general non-trivial in the situation that the spacetime coordinates is operationally measured by the physical fields as rulers and clock.
+Since a realistic geometry measured via the free fields in general does not necessarily match the geometry which is expected beyond the laboratory.
+For example, a ruler or clock elsewhere measured by a field $X_{i}$ or $X_{0}$ requires certain techniques to compare or synchronize to the laboratory ruler $x_{a}$ or clock $x_{0}$, regardless that the laboratory rulers and clock are realistic or extrapolative or complete imaginary.
+Briefly speaking, the identical particles propagates in a general curved spacetime measured by themselves.
+By using mathematical method, the metric of the actual spacetime can be given by a vierbein, which makes a comparison between the physical coordinates $X_{\mu}$ and the extrapolated absolute coordinates $x_{a}$, $e_{\mu}^{a}\equiv\partial X_{\mu}/\partial x_{a}$.
+The metric having dimension $[\mathrm{mass}]^{0}$ is defined by

-in which the extrapolated laboratory wall frame $x$ is assumed homogeneous and flat.
+in which the extrapolated laboratory wall frame $x$ is assumed to be homogeneous and flat as well.
 The assumption is considered having no impact on the physical result since the physics does not depend on the choice of frame, which can seen more clearly later.
-Precisely speaking, we can not align and order the beams of these identical free scalar particles according to the walls and clock of the laboratory in prior, but in general according to the metric $g^{\mu\nu}(x)$ practically measured.
-In this situation, the Eqs.(\ref{eq:action-frame},\ref{eq:free-scalar-reference-action}) is generalized to
+Precisely speaking, we can not align and order the beams of these identical free scalar particles according to the walls and clock of the laboratory in prior, but in general according to the metric $g_{\mu\nu}=\left(g^{\mu\nu}\right)^{-1}$, which is practically measured.
+In this situation, the action of identical particles is generalized to